mukealicious/Jekyll-for-Designers/README.md

 Head over to http://localhost:4000/ to see "Hello World"

 Your Jekyll install is up and running and ready to deploy!
+You will need to have git and heroku command line tools installed in order to deploy.
+These are available in the [Heroku Toolbelt](https://toolbelt.heroku.com/) if you don't have them already.

 As taken from Matthew Manning's buildpack, you will need to run the following to deploy to Heroku.

 ```heroku create -s cedar --buildpack http://github.com/mattmanning/heroku-buildpack-ruby-jekyll.git```